dominickpastore/ruddr/docs/help.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This project started as a way to scratch a personal itch: Existing dynamic DNS
-clients don't support IPv6 in a very useful way (if at all).
+clients didn't support IPv6 in a very useful way (if at all).

-Existing clients check the public address of the current host and keep that
+Existing clients checked the public address of the current host and kept that
 address updated at your dynamic DNS provider.
-That works well for IPv4, where
+For IPv4, where network address
-network address translation is the norm, since that one address is shared by
+translation is the norm, that worked well.
+That one address would be shared by
 the entire network.
-For IPv6, that same strategy *can* work, but since ISPs
+For IPv6, that same strategy *could* work, but since ISPs
 typically delegate an entire IPv6 prefix to your network, each host generally
-has its own globally-routable IPv6 address.
-If you have more than one host,
+had its own globally-routable IPv6 address.
+With existing clients, if there
-that means each one has to run its own DDNS client.
+were more than one host, that meant each one had to run its own DDNS client.

-Ruddr works like most clients for IPv4, but takes a different strategy for
+Ruddr works like most clients did for IPv4, but takes a different strategy for
 IPv6: It monitors only the network prefix portion of the address.
 When it
 detects a change, it updates the address for multiple hosts by replacing only
 their prefixes, preserving the existing host portions.
 That way, it can update